 Every month we check prices, product availability and take into account any new reviews that we've completed in order to revise the recommendations in this post.

-It was last updated in January 2017, after a major revision of recommendations and the addition of our detailed buyer's guide.
+It was last updated in February 2017.
+In January 2017 we also published a major revision that included the addition of our detailed buyer's guide.

 If you were to ask us, "what's the best electric toothbrush you can buy in 2017?" and we HAD to answer with a single name and model number - no ifs, no buts, no caveats - our answer, all things considered, would be the Oral-B Smart Series 6000.